daeman2k/powerbound/README.md

 Build
 -----
-Run `mvn package` to build; note: Maven needs access to PaperMC and Maven Central to resolve dependencies (Paper API is a snapshot hosted on papermc's repo).
+Run `mvn package` to build; note: Maven needs access to Papermc and Maven Central to resolve dependencies.
+This branch targets Purpur 1.21.11 (tested against Purpur-compatible Paper API 1.21.11).
 If your environment blocks external repositories, build may fail locally.